 If there is no reason to refuse the patent, the patent is granted.
 Any third party can file an opposition to the grant within four months of publication of the patent specification.
-If there are oppositions, an oral hearing will be scheduled, if appropriate.
+If there are oppositions, an oral hearing is scheduled, if appropriate.

 20. How long does patent protection last?
 How is a patent renewed or patent protection extended?
+If the patent itself cannot be extended, can the organisation's monopoly rights be extended by other means, such as supplementary protection certificates or (regulatory) data exclusivity periods?

 The maximum term of protection of a patent is 20 years from the application date.
 No renewal process is available for patents.
-For pharmaceutical products, the period of exclusivity can be extended by a supplementary protection certificate.
+For pharmaceutical products, the period of patent exclusivity can be extended by a supplementary protection certificate.